Sam-3-git/Configuration-Manager-PS/Scripts/Custom_LocalAdminGroup/README.md

 .\CCM_LocalAdminGroupSetup.ps1 -SiteCode <YourSiteCode> -ProviderMachineName <YourProviderMachineName> -CMDeviceCollectionName <YourCMDeviceCollectionName>
 ```
 ## Notes
-- Ensure that `CCM_LocalAdminGroup.mof` and `CCM_LocalAdminGroupDetails` are in the same root directory as the script.
+- Ensure that `CCM_LocalAdminGroup.mof` and `CCM_LocalAdminGroupDetails.cab` are in the same root directory as the script.
 - If in a CAS environment, run this script at the CAS and not the primary site.